bitst0rm-pub/Formatter/README.md

 ### 2. Creating a module:

 Developing a module for Formatter is straightforward.
-All you need to do is create a `formatter_xxx.py` file with just a few lines of code:
+All you need to do is creating a python file with just a few lines of code as below:

-1. Create a Python file with the file name pattern `formatter_thisismyfirstpluginmodule.py` inside the `Formatter > modules` folder.<br/>
+1. Create a file with the file name pattern `formatter_thisismyfirstpluginmodule.py` inside the `Formatter > modules` folder.
 Ensure to follow these conventions:

-- Create only one file per plugin in the `Formatter > modules` folder:
+    - Create only **one** file per plugin in the `Formatter > modules` folder:
         - All functions and other necessary components should reside inside this file.

-- The file name is all lowercase and includes:
+    - The file name is all **lowercase** and contains only **alphanumeric** characters (no spaces or    underscores):
-    - Prefix: `formatter_`
+        - Prefix: `formatter_` (indicating that it's a module for a third-party plugin)
-    - Suffix: `thisismyfirstpluginmodule`, using _only_ letters from 'a' to 'z' (no spaces or underscores)
+        - Suffix: `thisismyfirstpluginmodule` (serving as the unique Formatter ID, also known as uid)
         - Extension: `.py`

-- The pattern of this file name represents:
-    - The prefix `formatter_`: indicating that it's a module for a third-party plugin.
-    - The suffix `thisismyfirstpluginmodule`: serving as the unique Formatter ID, also known as uid.

     - External libraries that the third-party plugin relies on should be placed in the folder: `Formatter > libs`
         - Libraries must not contain proprietary elements, including the LICENSE file or license notices.

 2. The content of this module file should follow the structure outlined below: